glimpse-editor/glimpse-editor.github.io/content/downloads.md

 If you do not know which installer to download we recommend that you choose the 32-bit one, as it is compatible with the widest range of systems.

 #### Glimpse Image Editor 0.2.0 Installer
 This installs a 32-bit version of Glimpse Image Editor 0.2.0.
-You should choose this option if you are upgrading an existing Glimpse Image Editor 0.1.2 installation and/or need compatibility with existing third-party plugins.
+You should choose this option if you are upgrading an existing Glimpse Image Editor 0.1.2 installation.

 **glimpse-0.2.0-i686.msi** (189 MB) | [Direct download](https://github.com/glimpse-editor/Glimpse/releases/download/v0.2.0/glimpse-0.2.0-i686.msi) | *Sha256: 2163403ca13d27be399b7fc1348719b2a9a4ddc4bc8c4b00aa8edd608bacfdbd*